microsoft/azurelinux/toolkit/docs/building/building.md

 If you want a detailed breakdown of how the stages interact, see [How it works](../how_it_works/0_intro.md).

+### Architectures

+The mariner build system is designed to build native packages.
+To build `aarch64` packages an ARM64 machine is required.

 ## Building in Stages

 The following sections run through a build step-by-step, briefly explaining the purpose of each stage. `make` will generally automate this flow for any target; however, building in stages can be useful for debugging and understanding the build process.